cncf/techdocs/analyses/0012-TUF/analysis.md

 - Re-organise content to make it easier to follow

-- Docs do not have tutorials for specific feature implementation.
+- There are no tutorials for specific feature implementation.
 But, there are videos explaining various use cases.

 - There aren't specific task-based guides for features.
 The available guide for